National Security Service (Turkey)

 It was established at a time when Mustafa Kemal Atatürk was purging Committee of Union and Progress elements, including the Karakol society and Teşkilât-ı Mahsûsa ("Special Organization") intelligence organizations.
 The first director of the MAH was Şükrü Âli Ögel (1886–1973).

 During World War II, Turkey saw increased espionage by British, Soviet, and German operatives and sympathizers.
 The MAH learned that Nazi Germany would not attempt to invade Turkey, allowing the İnönü administration to resist mounting Allied pressure to declare war on Germany.

-The MAH received financial support from the CIA.
+The MAH would go on to receive significant financial support from the CIA during the Cold war.